FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions-new.md

 <img src="images/guestbook-app-url.jpg"/> <br>

 >📷 Take a screenshot of your deployed application and save it as a .jpg or .png with the filename `app.png`.
-You will be prompted to upload the screenshot in the Peer Assignement.
+You will be prompted to upload the screenshot in the Peer Assignment.

 12. Try out the guestbook by putting in a few entries.
 You should see them appear above the input box after you hit **Submit**.